2023 POW WOW PITCH MENTOR BRIEFING

 MENTORS MEET WITH ENTREPRENEURS

 As a mentor, if you have any questions or concerns, or have difficulty connecting with your entrepreneur, please reach out to us as soon as possible.
-Our Executive Producer is very happy to support you.
+Our Program Coordinator will be happy to support you.
 She can be reached at email@example.com.
 Please include MENTOR in your subject line to ensure your email receives priority.

 SHARE THE NEWS

-We invite you to spread the news on social media.
-Feel free to use the post below for inspiration and download the graphics and frame to promote your involvement!
+Let's share the news on social media and inspire others to join us in supporting Indigenous entrepreneurship across Turtle Island.
+Feel free to use the post below for inspiration and download our graphics and frame to showcase your involvement and spread the word.